JeffFromTheIRS/ha-eufy-robovac-s1-pro/README.md

 2. Check if the device is online in the Eufy app
 3. Check Home Assistant logs for details

+## Known Limitations

+### Room-specific cleaning is not supported (and not planned)

+Selecting individual rooms to clean from Home Assistant is **not implementable** through this integration's local-only design, and there are no plans to add it.
+Investigation on FW 7.0.168 confirmed that the Eufy mobile app sends room-selection commands to the device via the Tuya cloud / Eufy's encrypted P2P channel, and the room IDs / map data never travel over the local LAN.
+The same constraint applies broadly to other Home Assistant integrations targeting this model, so no realistic workaround is expected.
+See the [`feature/room-cleaning`](https://github.com/tkoba1974/ha-eufy-robovac-s1-pro/tree/feature/room-cleaning) branch for the full investigation log.

+### Maintenance/consumable reset is not supported

+Resetting consumables (side brush, rolling brush, filter, etc.) from Home Assistant is **not currently supported** — reset must be done from the Eufy app.
+The remaining-% values themselves *are* exposed as sensors (see Supported Entities → Sensors); only the reset action is missing.

+The reset is technically reachable: per the Eufy/Tuya cloud `consumable.proto` (referenced in [jeppesens/eufy-clean#126](https://github.com/jeppesens/eufy-clean/pull/126)), the reset is a write of a `ConsumableRequest { reset_types: [<enum>] }` protobuf to **DPS 168** (the same DPS we read for status).
+It is not implemented here because verification would require destructively zeroing a real consumable counter, and no public confirmation exists that the legacy / local-Tuya path on the S1 Pro accepts the reset write — the reference implementation in jeppesens/eufy-clean explicitly skips reset buttons for legacy/Tuya devices.

 ## Contributing

 Please report bugs and feature requests via [Issues](https://github.com/tkoba1974/ha-eufy-robovac-s1-pro/issues).